-- Demonstrate knowledge in a broad core of mathematical topics, including discrete mathematics, linear algebra, abstract algebra, analysis, and differential equations. - Utilize mathematical preparation to successfully complete more advanced courses by using foundational mathematical principles. - Use probability and statistics and recognize the role of probability and statistics within the general field of mathematics and its applications. - Select and utilize appropriate computational tools within the context of mathematical problem solving. - Make effective use of modern mathematical software as a tool for visualization and problem solving. - Utilize appropriate methods of communicating mathematical information at a level of sophistication appropriate for the intended audience.
+- Demonstrate knowledge in a broad core of mathematical topics, including discrete mathematics, linear algebra, abstract algebra, analysis, and differential equations. - Utilize mathematical preparation to successfully complete more advanced courses by using foundational mathematical principles. - Use probability and statistics and recognize the role of probability and statistics within the general field of mathematics and its applications. - Select and utilize appropriate computational tools within the context of mathematical problem solving. - Utilize appropriate methods of communicating mathematical information at a level of sophistication appropriate for the intended audience.